What Is 1:2 Leverage?

 The lot size is the number of units that you can trade with the capital you have in your trading account, the more money you have allocated to your account, the bigger the lot size you can trade.

-This goes for whatever leveraged product your trade.
+This goes for whatever leveraged product you trade.
 There is no difference in trading forex compared to crypto.

-Let’s say that you want to buy 10,000 units of an fx pair, with a 1 to 2 leverage ratio you will only have to put up with half of the trade, which is 5000 units.
+Let’s say that you want to buy 10,000 units of an FX pair, with a 1 to 2 ratio you will only have to put up with half of the trade, which is 5000 units.

 The other half will come directly from your broker.
 Keep in mind that leverage is always paid back to the broker once the trade is closed out.